ortegarod/ws_droneOS/README.md

    cd ws_droneOS
    docker compose -f docker/prod/docker-compose.yml up -d --build
    ```
+This builds the docker containers and runs drone_core and micro_agent automatically. and with restart:unless-stopped it will restart on boot.
+This means Docker will automatically restart your containers on boot, as long as they were running before the reboot.
+Now you should be able to send commands to your real drone hardware from the GCS CLI.

   >`drone_core`:
    >  - Pre-built ROS 2 Humble image with all dependencies
     > - Contains compiled `drone_core` node and SDK